-Listen to the AOTA Everyday Evidence Podcast on Autism and Social Success to the right or listen to the podcast on Stitcher.
+Listen to the AOTA Everyday Evidence Podcast on Autism and Social Success on Stitcher.

 Check out the March/April 2014 issue of the American Journal of Occupational Therapy (AJOT) to read the study discussed in the podcast (funding for the study was provided by the National Institute of Child Health and Human Development and the American Occupational Therapy Foundation as part of Dr. Grace Baranek's Sensory Experiences Project at University of North Carolina at Chapel Hill).
 For more information about occupational therapy and autism read the Occupational Therapy Guidelines for Children and Adolescents with Autism.

 Stephanie Yamkovenko: Birthday parties are more than ice cream and cake.
 They are learning experiences.
 Children learn how to negotiate friendships, how to share, and other important social skills.

 New research from a team of occupational therapists found that children with autism are not participating in social activities as often as other children.
 But why is this important?

 Lauren Little, lead author and assistant professor of Occupational Therapy at the University of Kansas Medical Center explains.

 Lauren Little: So it’s really in the children’s daily routines and natural context that kids have learning experiences And kids that have those fewer social experiences or lack of engagement in social activities, they’re having fewer opportunities to practice skills that other kids their age are practicing.